 Aprilia

-Aleix Espargaro will retire at the end of 2024, freeing up his bike.
+Aleix Espargaro will retire at the end of 2024.

-Aprilia’s other riders – Maverick Vinales and Trackhouse’s Miguel Oliveira and Raul Fernandez – are also out of contract after 2024.
+Aprilia’s other riders – Maverick Vinales and Trackhouse duo Miguel Oliveira and Raul Fernandez – are also out of contract after 2024.

 That means Aprilia can make some big decisions if they wish.